CentraleSupélec: Admission

-Research

 Rankings

 CentraleSupélec is considered to be among the best engineering schools of France, some ranking it second just below Polytechnique.
 According to several salary surveys, graduates from both the Ecole Centrale and Supelec Engineering Programs are among the highest-paid in France.
 As part of Paris-Saclay University, it has been ranked 14th in the Academic Ranking of World Universities 2020.